-Vaccines Fall 2022 Immunization Requirements for School DTaP/DTP/DT Kindergarten Four (4) or more doses of DTaP or DT, or any combination.
-If all four doses were given before the fourth birthday, a Diphtheria, Tetanus, Pertussis fifth (5th) dose is required.
-If the fourth dose was administered at least six months after the third dose, and on or after the fourth birthday, a fifth dose is not required. reitussis after the fourth birthday, a firth dose is not required.
+Vaccines Fall 2022 Immunization Requirements for School DTaP/DTP/DT Diphtheria, Tetanus, Pertussis Kindergarten Four (4) or more doses of DTaP or DT, or any combination.
+If all four doses were given before the fourth birthday, a fifth (5th) dose is required.
+If the fourth dose was administered at least six months after the third dose, and on or after the fourth birthday, a fifth dose is not required.
 Grades 1-12 Four (4) or more doses of DTaP or DT, or any combination.
 Three doses of Td or a combination of Td and Tdap is the minimum acceptable for children ages 7 and older, with proper spacing.
-Construction of All Grades 7-12 One (1) dose of Tdap vaccine must be administered on or after the 10th birthday.
+Grades 7-12 One (1) dose of Tdap vaccine must be administered on or after the 10th birthday.
 Polio K-9 Three (3) or more doses of IPV.
 The FINAL dose must be administered on or after the fourth birthday regardless of the number of previous doses.
 If a combination of OPV and IPV was received, four (4) doses of either vaccine are required.
 Grades 10-12 Three (3) or more doses of IPV or OPV.
 If the third dose of either series was received prior to the fourth birthday, a fourth (4th) dose is required; if a combination of OPV and IPV was received, four (4) doses of either vaccine are required.
-MMR K-12 Two (2) doses of MMR.
+MMR Measles, Mumps, Rubella K-12 Two (2) doses of MMR.
 Dose one (1) must be administered on or after the first birthday.
-The second (2nd) dose must Measles, Mumps, Rubella be administered at least 28 days after dose one (1).
-Rubena HEP B K-12 1121 2 Three (3) or (4) doses of hepatitis B. The second dose must be administered at least 28 days after the first dose.
+The second (2nd) dose must be administered at least 28 days after dose one (1).
+HEP B Hepatitis B K-12 Three (3) or (4) doses of hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be given at least 16 weeks after the first dose and at least eight weeks after the second dose.
-The last Hepatitis B dose in the series (third or fourth dose) must not be administered before age 24 weeks. , , , , , , , , , , , , , , , , , , , , K-9 Two (2) doses of varicella vaccine must be administered prior to entry.
+The last dose in the series (third or fourth dose) must not be administered before age 24 weeks.
+Varicella (Chickenpox) K-9 Two (2) doses of varicella vaccine must be administered prior to entry.
 Dose one (1) must be administered on or after the first birthday.
-The second dose should be administered at least three months after dose one (1); however, if Varicella (Chickenpox) the second dose is administered at least 28 days after the first dose, it is considered valid.
-(GINEKENPOX) 0 1 40 40 Grade 10-12 1 dose of Varicella vaccine must be administered on or after the first birthday.
-Grade 7 MCV 4 One (1) dose of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry meningococcal Grade 12 Two (2) doses of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry.
-Two (2) doses of meningococcai (serogroup A, C, w and 1) vaccine must be administered prior to entry.
+The second dose should be administered at least three months after dose one (1); however, if the second dose is administered at least 28 days after the first dose, it is considered valid.
+Grade 10-12 1 dose of Varicella vaccine must be administered on or after the first birthday.
+MCV 4 meningococcal Grade 7 One (1) dose of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry Grade 12 Two (2) doses of meningococcal (serogroup A, C, W and Y) vaccine must be administered prior to entry.